How To Ride the Bus Videos

 - Board the bus through the front door only and pay the correct fare.
 If you are paying cash, deposit the fare into the fare box located next to the driver.
 The fare box accepts both bills and coins.
 If you did not pay exact fare, ask the driver for a credit ticket.

 - If you are using a pre-purchased pass, validate or swipe your pass at the fare box when boarding the bus.
+To pay with your valid Clipper Card, tag your Clipper Card on the Clipper Card reader.

 - Take your seat and enjoy your ride!